 Are Seed Oils Toxic?
 Dietitian Debunks Claims of Health Risk

-You’ve likely seen social media posts telling you (usually in the form of unnecessary yelling or scolding) that you should avoid these “industrial oils” at all costs because they are inflammatory, full of GMOs, and ultra processed.
+You’ve likely seen social media posts telling you (usually in the form of unnecessary yelling or scolding) that you should avoid these “industrial lubricants” at all costs because they are inflammatory, full of GMOs, and ultra processed.
 But how true are these scary claims?

 If you’re new here, hello and welcome!
 My name is Hannah and I am a non-diet dietitian here to help you improve your relationship with your food and finally find food freedom.